 Laudardalslaug Pool in central Reykjavik welcomes families

 THINGS TO DO IN ICELAND WITH YOUNG KIDS (6-12)

 You’ll notice that many of our Arctic Adventures tours have a minimum age requirement of 6, 7, or 8 years old.
 At these ages, kids are already able to get out and explore nature’s playground.
 Sightseeing tours, horse rides, and adventure activities are perfectly suited for curious young children.

 GO SIGHTSEEING IN THE MOST BEAUTIFUL PARTS OF ICELAND

-Our small group sightseeing tours are the most efficient way to see the best of Iceland.
+Our small group sightseeing tours are the most efficient way to see the best of Iceland with kids.
 Our minibus day tours will bring your family to Iceland’s most jaw-dropping locations.
 Marvel at the island’s powerful waterfalls, dramatic mountains and valleys, enormous glaciers, and serene black sand beaches.

 A horseback ride through Iceland’s fields, valleys, and forests brings people incredibly close to nature.
 Both you and your kid will feel like Viking warriors or goddesses on our Heritage Horseback Tour of South Iceland.
 Trot your way through lava fields, meadows, and rustic farms.
 The day ends with coffee and home-baked cake.

 Your children will fall in love with the beautiful Icelandic horses

 For the ultimate family horseback adventure, you can’t do better than our Black Beach Horse Riding Tour.
 This tour is designed for families with children ages seven and up.
 Take a scenic horse ride across Víkurfjara Beach and through the charming coastal village of Vik.
 Expert guides make sure that conditions are safe for your young horseback riding enthusiasts.

 TREK THROUGH THE WILDERNESS